Heartbreak on a Full Moon

 Heartbreak on a Full Moon is the eighth studio album by American singer Chris Brown.
-The album is a double-disc, consisting of 45 tracks, and was released digitally on October 31, 2017, and onto CD three days later by RCA Records.
-Brown worked with several producers, including Prince Chrishan, A1, Amadeus, Boi-1da, D. A. Doman and Scott Storch.
-The album also features guest appearances by R. Kelly, Usher, Gucci Mane and Future.
+The album is a double-disc, consisting of 45 tracks, and was released digitally on Halloween 2017, and onto CD three days later by RCA Records.
+Brown worked with several producers, including Prince Chrishan, A1, Amadeus, Boi-1da, D. A. Doman, and Scott Storch.
+The album also features guest appearances by Jhené Aiko, R. Kelly, Dej Loaf, Lil Yachty, Usher, Gucci Mane, Yo Gotti, A Boogie wit da Hoodie, Kodak Black, Future, Young Thug, Ty Dolla Sign, and Verse Simmonds, with the deluxe edition having additional features from Agnez Mo, Trippie Redd, Ella Mai, and Solo Lucci.
 Recording sessions for Heartbreak on a Full Moon took place between the end of 2015 and August 2017.

-Heartbreak on a Full Moon is an R&B album that also borrows from genres such as hip hop, alternative R&B, trap, and dancehall.
+Heartbreak on a Full Moon is an R&B and hip hop album that also incorporates genres such as alternative R&B, trap, pop and dancehall.
+The album features a darker sound compared to Brown’s other work, with heavy lyrical emphasis on the pain of breakup and escaping sorrows through a hedonistic lifestyle.
 Its lyrics are thought to have been inspired by Brown's breakup with Karrueche Tran.
+Although Brown was able to convince RCA Records of the album's length, they were initially hesitant.
+Heartbreak on a Full Moon received polarizing reviews from music critics, that praised Brown's performances, but expressed divided opinions relating to the album's unorthodox length.

-One week after its release Heartbreak on a Full Moon was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States, and became the first album by a R&B male artist since Usher's Confessions to be certified gold within a week.
+One week after its release Heartbreak on a Full Moon was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States, and became the first album by an R&B male artist since Jamie Foxx's Unpredictable (2005) to be certified gold within a week.
 It has since been certified double platinum by the RIAA.
+The album was anticipated with multiple snippets, which built anticipation for its release since early 2016.
+Six official singles were released from Heartbreak on a Full Moon: "Grass Ain't Greener", "Party", "Privacy", "Pills & Automobiles", "Questions", and "Tempo".

-The album was preceded by six official singles: "Grass Ain't Greener", "Party", "Privacy", "Pills & Automobiles", "Questions", and "Tempo".
+Heartbreak on a Full Moon is credited with pioneering lengthier albums in the music streaming era, paving the way for urban artists, such as Drake, Kanye West and SZA, to make albums with over 20 songs.